Amending Motion: A motion may be presented for NFPA membership action at an NFPA Technical Meeting in accordance with Section 4.5 of the Regulations.

-Any request submitted in writing to the Standards Council for the adoption, reversal, or modification of any action taken by any Technical Committee, Technical Correlating Committee, the Association, or the Standards Council, at any time in the Document development process.
-(Regulations, 1.4, 1.6.)
+Appeal: Any request submitted in writing to the Standards Council for the adoption, reversal, or modification of any action taken by any Technical Committee, any Correlating Committee, the NFPA Membership, or the Standards Council, at any time in the NFPA standards development process.
+(Regulations, 1.6.)

-Errata: A correction issued to an NFPA document, published in NFPA News, the National Fire Codes Subscription Service (NFCSS), and included in any further distribution of the document.
+Errata: An errata is a correction issued to an NFPA Standard, published in NFPA News, the National Fire Codes Subscription Service (NFCSS), and included in any further distribution of the Standard.

 Extract Update: A change issued to the extracted text of a document because the source document has been changed.

-NITMAM (Notice of Intent to Make a Motion): a NITMAM is required to be submitted in order to make a motion at an Association Technical Meeting.
+NITMAM (Notice of Intent to Make a Motion): a Notice that is required to be submitted in order to make an Amending Motion at an NFPA Technical Meeting.
 (Regulations, 4.5)

 Panel: see "Technical Committee".(Regulations, 1.4)

 Performance-based codes: Performance-based codes and standards specifically state their safety goals, and reference approved methods that can be used to demonstrate compliance with their requirements.
 The document may be phrased as a method for quantifying equivalencies to an existing prescriptive-based code or standard, or it may identify one or more prescriptive codes or standards as approved solutions.
 Either way, the document allows the use of any solution that demonstrates compliance.

 Petition: a request seeking the intervention of the NFPA Board of Directors pursuant to the Regulations Governing Petitions to the Board of Directors from Decisions of the Standards Council.
 (Regulations, 1.7)

 Preliminary Draft: The draft of a proposed new NFPA Standard developed by the responsible Committee in order to receive Public Input in accordance with 4.3 of the Regulations.